ATI TEAS Science Test Practice (2025)

 Knowledge of cellular biology enables nurses to provide more effective care across various aspects of health, from wound healing and infection control to comprehending genetic conditions.
 This ultimately enhances their ability to interpret patient conditions and deliver informed, high-quality nursing care.

-Question 7 – cellular biology:
+TEAS Science Sample Question 11 – cellular biology:

 Which of the following is characteristic only to eukaryotes and not to prokaryotes?